ddelliosRJ/antaeus/README.md

 1. Build and run the app.
 2. Run script `billing-cron.sh` and tail log file `/var/log/cron.log`
    (Hint: `./billing-cron.sh && tail -f /var/log/cron.log`).
-3. To check the cron job, add one to local environment, and make it run every couple of minutes
+3. To check the cron job, add one to local environment, make it run every couple of minutes
 `echo "*/2 * * * * root {path-to-repo}/antaeus/billing-cron.sh` and tail logs as before.

 **To run the app as a docker image do the following:**